inex/ixp-manager-docs-md/docs/dev/frontend-crud.md

 ```

 As you can see, it calls a `protected function preDelete(): bool {}` hook which, if it returns `false`, the delete operation is abandoned.

+The following hooks are available:

+    * `protected function postDeleteRedirect() {}` - the *Doctrine2Frontend* class returns null.
+Override it to return
+        a valid route name to have the post store redirect go somewhere besides `/list`.

 ## Other Hooks